neurocyte/zg/README.md

 # zg
 zg provides Unicode text processing for Zig projects.

-## This Project Needs a New Maintainer
-If you would like to take over the development and maintenace of this project, let me know by opening an issue.

 ## Unicode Version
 The Unicode version supported by zg is 15.1.0.